David Sirlin: Game Developers Conference (2009,2017)

 In 2009, Sirlin was one of the speakers at the Game Developers Conference, the largest annual gathering of professional video game developers.
 His one-hour lecture was about balancing multiplayer competitive games.
 In 2017, Sirlin gave a design talk discussing Puzzle Strike specifically.

 Montreal International Game Summit

 In 2009, Sirlin spoke at the Montreal International Game Summit about the subject of omitting unnecessary clicks from games.
 The talk was entitled Every Click Counts.

 Personal life

 Sirlin grew up in Sacramento, California and graduated from Rio Americano High School.
 He is the son of Ted (1923-2009) and Thela Sirlin.
 His father was a photographer and owner of Sirlin Photography Studios for over 40 years.
 David Sirlin currently lives in Emeryville, California.
 He has obtained degrees in mathematics and business from the Massachusetts Institute of Technology and MIT Sloan School of Management.

-David Sirlin is in a relationship with his long-time girlfriend Lina Jemili.
+Sirlin married Lina Jemili in 2023.